 All too often, we hear from victims seriously injured in hit and run type accidents.
 A “hit and run” accident occurs when a vehicle causes a crash and subsequently flees the scene.
 Most times, these crashes occur between two vehicles, but hit and runs can also occur when a vehicle strikes a bicyclist or pedestrian and flees.
-There are many questions that surround these types of crashes, including how to hold the negligent party accountable when there is little to no contact information or other identifying information available.
+There are many questions that surround these types of crashes, including how to hold the negligent party for reckless driving accountable when there is little to no contact information or other identifying information available.

-In early November of 2018, a 4th grade Girl Scout troop from Chippewa Falls, Wisconsin was volunteering their time to pick up litter along the roadway of a nearby town when a pickup truck crossed the center line, drove into the ditch and struck several members of the group.
+In early November of 2018, a 4th grade Girl Scout troop from Chippewa Falls, Wisconsin was volunteering their time to pick up litter along the roadway of a nearby town when a pickup truck crossed the center line, drove into the ditch, and struck several members of the group.
 The driver then fled the scene.
 Three of the Girl Scouts and one adult with the group died as a result of the incident.
 The driver eventually turned himself in.

 When crashes happen, people sometimes go into temporary shock and are not able to think clearly.
 If you are involved in a crash and it becomes clear that the person who caused the accident is going to flee, it is important to get as much identifying information as possible.
 The most obvious bit of information to obtain is their license plate number, but even the color, make and model of the car can be useful.
 Authorities can use the license plate number to check who the vehicle was registered to and use that information in their investigation.

-It is also important to call the police – not only to conduct an investigation and try to find the person who caused the crash, but to generate an Accident Report to document the crash and the fact that it was a hit and run.
+It is also important to call the police – not only to conduct an investigation and try to find the person who caused the crash but to generate an Accident Report to document the crash and the fact that it was a hit and run.
 The accident report will also be useful when filing a claim with your insurance company soon thereafter.

 It is also useful to check if there are any traffic cameras in the area where the crash occurred that may have captured any identifying information.
 If there were no traffic cameras nearby, area businesses may have surveillance cameras mounted onto their buildings that captured some useful evidence.
 With regard to traffic or surveillance camera footage, time is of the essence because many cameras recycle old footage by taping over it, sometimes after only a matter of hours.
 It is crucial to act as quickly as possible to recover the footage before it is destroyed.
 A personal injury attorney can work with their investigators to try and locate and preserve all pertinent evidence, which is why it is important to reach out for help right away.